CHINA POND PH

 CHINA POND PH Carmel, NY

-The final structure recalls Adirondack cabin traditions with clean modern lines and warm natural finishes.
-A separate two-car garage provides flexible living space above, enhancing the sense of a self-contained, retreat-like compound.
-Inside the main house, a three-bedroom layout was intentionally chosen to avoid septic expansion.
-The primary suite includes a spacious bedroom, spa-like bath finished in tadelakt plaster, and a lake-facing office with custom millwork and large windows.
+Inside the main house, a three-bedroom layout was intentionally selected to avoid septic expansion while still providing generous, comfortable spaces.
+The primary suite includes a spacious bedroom, a spa-like bath finished in tadelakt plaster, and a lake-facing office with custom millwork and expansive glazing.
+Dedicated workspaces were a key client priority and were incorporated into both the main house and the garage loft.

 Project photos coming soon.